-36. Describe the overall path of the media through the system?
+34. Describe the overall path of the media through the system?

-The path is simple, which is neither a major benefit nor a defect.
+A simple path is neither a major benefit nor a defect.
 A simple path means that it's easier to load and there is less to go wrong.
 A more sophisticated system may have advantages for feeding some kinds of media.

-37. How much media is wasted during loading and feeding?
+35. How much media is wasted during loading and feeding?

 With some brands of printers you suspect that they are deliberately designed to waste ink and media since this is how those companies get their profits.
-Media is moved too far out, media is wasted before and after cutting, etc.
+Media is moved too far out before you can cut it, resulting in media being wasted before and after cutting, etc.